ShayHill/docx2python/README.md

 * inserts image placeholders in text (``'----image1.jpg----'``)
 * inserts plain text footnote and endnote references in text (``'----footnote1----'``)
 * (optionally) retains font size, font color, bold, italics, and underscore as html
+* extract user selections from checkboxes and dropdown menus
 * full test coverage and documentation for developers

 __subtractions:__